 Does your mind start spinning with everything you need to do the moment you lie down to rest?
 If you are trying to balance work, family, and caregiving, your life

-One of the most difficult things you may ever have to do is to convince your parents to move out of their home.
-Maybe Mom is having trouble navigating the
+One of the most difficult things you may ever have to do is moving parents to assisted living homes when they may not be ready.
+Maybe Mom is having trouble navigating

-Managing your medications properly is extremely important, whether you are taking one prescription or several.
-But keeping track of refills, dosage schedules, side effects, and more is enough to make
+Managing medication properly is extremely important, whether you are taking one prescription or several.
+But keeping track of refills, dosage schedules, side effects, and more is enough to make anyone’s

 If your parent or other loved one recently lost their spouse, you are probably wondering what you can do to help them deal with the situation.
 Especially if you are